harrybindra/OTP-Display/README.md

 Here we are retrieving otps that from Gmail so you would have to use Gmail API. and We are using web server OAuth API <i><b>not the limited input one</b></i>, because it is easy to use.

-1: Get get client_id and client_secret : from google console with "https://www.googleapis.com/auth/gmail.readonly" scope.
+1: TO get client_id and client_secret : from google console with "https://www.googleapis.com/auth/gmail.readonly" scope. (if you do not know how to get you can watch  this  <a href="https://www.youtube.com/watch?v=_TjRgW6ViYo">video</a>)

-2: Get Refresh token : from https://developers.google.com/oauthplayground/ to get the Refresh token (we do not need an access token not right know).
+2: Get Refresh token: you have to go to https://developers.google.com/oauthplayground/ to get the Refresh token (we do not need an access token not right know <b>*just Refresh token</b>).

 <h3>Requerments: </h3>
 Esp8266,
 <a href="https://amzn.eu/d/3bl9i0p">Display</a>,You have to label your otp email.

+<h1>Sketch explaned:</h1>